Inspired to teach? Find your path at CUNY.

 CUNY’s education programs prepare candidates to excel in any setting, and especially value their relationship with the NYC Department of Education, the largest and most diverse school district in the country.
 Working in education you embark on an innovative career with many opportunities for advancement and the ability to directly impact children and communities: maybe yours!

 - Starting public school salaries in NYC are $56,711, much higher than the average wage of college graduates.
-Educators with a master’s earn more than $63,751, and experienced teachers can earn more than $119,000.
+New teachers with a master’s earn more than $63,751, and experienced teachers can earn more than $119,000.

 - DOE benefits include health insurance, retirement and school vacations.

 What education do I need to become a teacher?

 In New York State, teachers can get initially certified with a bachelor’s degree in education.
 If you already have a bachelor’s degree, you can become a teacher by earning a master’s degree in education.
 CUNY offers hundreds of options in nearly every certification area granted by New York State Education Department.

 New York teachers need a master’s degree and continued professional learning.
 CUNY offers Advanced Certs, doctoral degrees, CTLE credits and more, to provide teachers with high quality and affordable options so they can grow professionally.